365-day drawing challenge – first month summaryJuly 25th, 2018 / Graphics Basics, Illustrations Basics

 Practice and learning

 Free-form drawings should also include conscious learning.
-Every now and then, practice drawing the basics (perspectives, anatomy, etc.) – the text about the basics of the illustrator’s knowledge of the link to the text will be helpful.
+Every now and then, practice drawing the basics (perspectives, anatomy, etc.) – the text about the basics of the illustrator’s knowledge will be helpful.
 Then such daily sketching will bring the greatest benefits, because we also develop our workshop.

 Challenge 365 is not my first challenge (I’ve been doing 30 days before) and I’m doing my best so far.
 I am not overworked, I have not missed one day.
 I hope it will continue to be the same.
 I applied all of the advice I gave above and I manage my time better.
 If you are interested in how to, look here.